ShrutiK-9991/sql_library_management_system_p1/README.md

 **Task 21: Stored Procedure**
 Objective:
 Create a stored procedure to manage the status of books in a library system.
-Description:
-Write a stored procedure that updates the status of a book in the library based on its issuance.
-The procedure should function as follows:
-The stored procedure should take the book_id as an input parameter.
-The procedure should first check if the book is available (status = 'yes').
-If the book is available, it should be issued, and the status in the books table should be updated to 'no'.
-If the book is not available (status = 'no'), the procedure should return an error message indicating that the book is currently not available.

 ```sql

 create or replace procedure issue_book(p_issued_id varchar(30), p_issued_member_id varchar(10), p_issued_book_isbn varchar(30), p_issued_emp_id varchar(10))